munene-m/e-commerce/README.md

 --Still work in progress--

 This project is built using Vue.js and Tailwind CSS and is an e-commerce website where users can shop for various items in various categories.
-The admin/shop owner can add items to the website and make changes to items in the inventory.
+The admin/shop owner can add items to the website and make changes to items in the inventory as well as delete items.
 This repository represents the client-side of the application and it is connected to a Node.js server that stores data in a MongoDB database.

 ## Project Setup